MicrosoftDocs/msteams-docs/msteams-platform/tabs/design/tabs-mobile.md

 You need to validate that your tab functions properly on mobile devices of various sizes and qualities.
 For Android devices, you can use the [DevTools](~/tabs/how-to/developer-tools.md) to debug your tab while it is running.
 We recommend that you test on both high and low performing devices, as well as on a tablet.

-## Distribution
+### Distribution

-Apps listed on the Teams store must be approved for mobile use.
-Tabs do not display in the Teams mobile client if the app isn't approved.
-Instead, a channel and group tab by default opens in a browser using your `websiteUrl` configuration (which you also must include in your source code's `setSettings()` function, which is part of the Teams JavaScript client SDK).
+Apps listed on the Teams store must be approved for mobile use to function properly in the Teams mobile client.
+How tabs behave depends on whether your app is approved.

+#### Channel and group tab behavior

+* **Behavior when approved**: Opens in the Teams mobile client using your app's `contentUrl` configuration.
-However, users can still load an unapproved tab in the Teams mobile client by selecting the `...` more menu next to the app and **Open**.
-This triggers your app's `contentUrl` configuration.
+* **Behavior when not approved**: Opens in the device’s default browser using your app's `websiteUrl` configuration (which also must be included in your source code's `setSettings()` function).
+However, users can still load the tab in the Teams mobile client by selecting **More** next to the app and choosing **Open**, which triggers your app’s `contentUrl` configuration.

+#### Personal app behavior

+* **Behavior when approved**: Each tab in the personal app displays in the Teams mobile client using their respective `contentUrl` configuration.
+* **Behavior when not approved**: The personal app is unavailable in the Teams mobile client.

+#### Non-Teams store app behavior

-If you're sideloading your app or publishing to an org's app catalog, you don't need mobile-specific approval.
+If you're sideloading your app or publishing to an org's app catalog, tab behavior will be the same as Teams store apps approved by Microsoft for mobile.

-For more information, see [tabs and mobile clients](~/tabs/what-are-tabs.md#mobile-clients).